 During routine dissection of an adult male cadaver in the department of Anatomy at K. J. Somaiya Medical College, Sion, Mumbai, INDIA, the formation of right median nerve by multiple lateral roots were observed.
 The finding was noted after thorough and meticulous dissection of the upper limbs of both sides (axilla, arm, forearm and palm).
-Out of the four roots forming the anomalous median nerve, three were from lateral cord and one from medial cord of brachial plexus.
+The mode of formation by multiple lateral roots, relations and distribution of the anomalous right median